-Oneshot drivable mechanisms shall be provided with both hard and soft endstops, independently telemetred.
+Full deployment status of oneshot drivable mechanisms shall be telemetered.

+Deployment statuses are considered mission critical functions and are subject to 5.3.1k.

-5.3.1kThe status of mechanisms that are locked during launch shall be available during the prelaunch phase.
+The status of mechanisms that are locked during launch shall be available during the prelaunch phase.

 The capability shall be provided to monitor the various stages of a deployment process.